In this section

 In addition, the organiser of the package must indicate protection is in place to refund the consumer’s payments and, where transport is included in the package, to ensure their repatriation if it becomes insolvent.
 More information on key rights under the 2018 PTRs can be found in Schedule 2 of the regulations: www.legislation.gov.uk/uksi/2018/634/schedule/2/made

 Where the use of links is not possible, for example in a shop or call centre, the consumer must be given the following information:

-The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations.
+“The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations 2018.
 Therefore, you will benefit from all EU rights applying to packages.
 We will be fully responsible for the proper performance of the package.

-Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if they become insolvent.
-(Information on key rights must also be given.
+“Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if we become insolvent.”

 You can read out the key rights, but if this isn’t practical then you can find a way to give your consumers access to them and let them know where to view them.
 For example, you can put the key rights on your website and refer clients to that, or you can email the key rights to clients as part of the booking process.

 Where a package might be created through linked online booking processes, e.g., a travel company with which a booking is made, transmits the consumer’s name, payment details and email address to another travel company, the first travel company must provide the consumer with the following information at the time of booking the first service: